gunnertech/aws-severless-react-template/README.md

 5. Document how to add a team member to an existing project
 6. Make setup scripts OS agnostic
 7. Document optional settings (i.e. Guest User, etc)
+8. Put in generic Gunner Tech branding instead of SimpliSurvey